 Step 3: Manage risk by creating a global plan

-When you trade the global markets, you are exposed to a great number of risks.
-Therefore, you need a global plan of hedging against these risks:
+When trading in global markets, you are exposed to a wide range of risks.
+Therefore, it is essential to have a comprehensive plan for hedging against these risks:

 - Create a full list of everything that could go wrong in the next 12-36 months (according to your investment horizon)